 The first people to make New Year’s resolutions are the ancient Babylonians around 4,000 years ago during the religious festival, Akitu, which typically revolved around a coronation.
 During the festivities, the Babylonians would crane their necks and make divine promises to “do good,” i.e. pay their debts, curb bad habits, etc. If they kept their word, it was believed that the gods would bestow upon them good fortune and blessings throughout the year.

 Jump forward to ancient Rome, a similar diety-rooted tradition came about after the introduction of the Roman calendar.
 The month of January was named after the literal two-faced god, Janus.
 His two faces, one facing forward and the other back, symbolized the diety’s ability to see both the future and past.
 Thus, Romans made promises to change and stuck with them out of fear of Janus’ wrath.

 Thousands of years later, no longer driven by fear, we still make resolutions for personal well-being.
-That being said, without the thought of being smote by a higher power, our New Year’s resolution trends down accordingly.
+That being said, without the thought of

 A fun factoid, see below for the most common resolutions.

 As great as these all sound, there is a need for us to focus on ourselves holistically and incorporate digital wellness into our resolutions.
 If you still feel tired after waking up or if you find it difficult to focus and concentrate then you might be experiencing something experts call a digital burnout.
 Digital burnout — stress and fatigue caused by prolonged use of technology — is a growing problem.